natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 ## The Policy-Mechanism Paradox

+### Background: Policy vs Mechanism

+In operating systems, **mechanism** refers to the low-level implementation that enables certain operations, while **policy** determines the strategy or rules that govern how those operations are used.

+{:.highlight}
+This separation allows flexibility: the OS provides general tools (mechanisms), and the system or user defines how to use them (policies).

+For example:
+1. **In CPU scheduling**, the **mechanism** is the context switch (the ability to save and restore process states).
+The **policy** is the scheduling algorithm, such as round-robin, shortest job first, or multilevel feedback queues, which decides which process to run next.
+2. **In memory management**, the **mechanism** includes paging and virtual memory mapping.
+The **policy** determines which page to evict on a page fault.
+For instance, using Least Recently Used (LRU) or First-In-First-Out (FIFO).
+3. **In file systems**, the **mechanism** is the ability to set permissions (e.g., read, write, execute).
+The **policy** decides who gets what access — for example, based on user roles or security levels.

+By separating mechanisms from policies, OSes like Linux and Windows allow different strategies to be applied without changing the core implementation.
+This makes the system more adaptable to diverse use cases.

+### Scenario
 You are reviewing a simple memory allocator written by another student.
 The original design aims to separate policy (how to choose a memory block) from mechanism (how to perform allocation).
 The student's code is shown below: